The pandemic could expose more Wirecards - KRDO

 The fallout: The company’s auditor, EY, is scrambling to contain the damage to its reputation.
 “Collusive frauds designed to deceive investors and the public often involve extensive efforts to create a false documentary trail,” it said in a statement.
 “Professional standards recognize that even the most robust and extended audit procedures may not uncover a collusive fraud.”

-Between the lines: Brian Fox is the founder of Confirmation, a company that validates financial and other sensitive data, and a certified public accountant who cut his teeth at EY.
-He told CNN Business that the Wirecard case is most likely an example of “confirmation fraud,” a category of crime that dates back roughly a century and has been repeatedly used to circumvent auditing processes.
+Between the lines: Brian Fox is the founder of Confirmation, a division of Thomson Reuters, which validates financial and other sensitive data.
+He’s also a certified public accountant who cut his teeth at EY.
+Fox told CNN Business that the Wirecard case is most likely an example of “confirmation fraud,” a category of crime that dates back roughly a century and has been repeatedly used to circumvent auditing processes.

 Confirmation fraud takes various forms, but at a basic level involves a company inflating its revenue by either intercepting and falsifying documents an auditor had intended to send to a bank, or by coercing an employee inside the bank to send fake documents back to auditors.